victordomingos/optimize-images/docs/docs_EN.md

 Some of the operations may eventually be finished sooner by using this option.
 Generally speaking, this means that the resulting files will have a slightly bigger size, in order to save instead a few seconds on image processing.
+Using this option disables dynamic JPEG quality setting.

 Try to optimize all image files in current working directory, with recursion, using fast mode: